How to Remove Google Reviews (2026 Guide)

 This is the single most important thing you can do.
 Your response is not just for the reviewer.
 It is for the hundreds of potential customers who will read that review and your response before deciding whether to choose your business.

-Research from BrightLocal shows that 89% of consumers read business responses to reviews.
+BrightLocal's 2026 survey found that 97% of review readers also read business responses.
 A thoughtful, professional response to a negative review can actually increase trust.
 It shows that you care about customer experience and handle criticism gracefully.

 Here is a template that works for most situations: